fiveai/ros_comm/README.md

 ### Cloning the repo and switching to the target branch

-Note that we set up a working directory of `$HOME/ros_comm` in this step.
-We assume this working directory in subsequent steps.
+Note that we clone the repository into `$HOME/ros_comm/src/ros_comm` in this step.
+We assume this directory in subsequent steps.
 If you prefer to use a different working directory, the subsequent steps will need to be appropriately modified.

 ```
 git clone git@github.com:fiveai/ros_comm.git $HOME/ros_comm/src/ros_comm